opencog/sensory/README.md

 ```

 ### Examples
+Only Version Zero currently has examples.

-See the [examples](examples) directory.
-The simplest example is for
+See the [examples-v0](examples-v0) directory.
+The simplest example is
-pinging text between two xterms.
+for pinging text between two xterms.
 Other examples include opening,
 reading & writing a single text file, navigating the file system,
 and a basic IRC echobot.